 8. Sompeas Ptem (Knot-Tying Ceremony)

 Whereas Middle Eastern cultures such as the Lebanese use a ceremonial sword to cut their wedding cake, Cambodian men wield a gold sword before the knot-tying ceremony begins.
-This action symbolizes the groom’s responsibility to keep his bride safe.
+This Cambodian wedding custom symbolizes the groom’s responsibility to keep his bride safe.

 The ceremony ends with the guests throwing “pka sla” or white seeds taken from palm tree pods to the couple.
 These seeds are a symbol of blessings and goodwill.
 Afterward, the couple walks in a clockwise direction while the groom holds his sword with his left hand and part of the bride’s dress with his right hand.